OpenVnmrJ/Documentation/How to Join.md

+---
+layout: article
+title: How to join this project
+excerpt: "How to join this project"
+---
 #How to join the project#

 ##Communication##
 Communication is important.
-We use Spinsights, Slack, Trello and Github.
+We use Spinsights, Basecamp, and Github.
 Get free accounts and look for OpenVnmrJ.
+OpenVnmrJ has a presence on Trello and Slack but most planning is done in Basecamp.

 ###Spinsights###
 Spinsights is Agilent's NMR and MRI support board, which is availabe at https://spinsights.chem.agilent.com.
 Please ask questions and provide feedback throught Spinsights

-###Slack###
-Join Slack for free.
-Ping us at [OpenVnmrJ]<https://openvnmrj.slack.com/>

-###Trello###
-Check out the planning board on [Trello]<https://trello.com/openvnmrj>

 ##Basecamp##
 Hosted by Eric Paulson at Yale, OpenVnmrJ is using basecamp for planning and project management.

 ###Github###
 The repositories, documentation, and bug tracking are hosted on GitHub [OpenVnmrJ]<https://github.com/OpenVnmrJ>

+###Slack###
+Join Slack for free.
+Ping us at [OpenVnmrJ]<https://openvnmrj.slack.com/> Basecamp is preferred.

+###Trello###
+Check out the planning board on [Trello]<https://trello.com/openvnmrj> Basecamp is preferred.

 In case of doubt, open an issue in the issue tracker (on Github), post your question to the spinsights/trello/slack or contact one of the project maintainers on Slack.